Searching for superconductivity in doped triangular lattice Kitaev magnets

-For the honeycomb lattice Kitaev model, which is relevant to a wide class of spin-orbit coupled Mott insulators such as {Na$_2$IrO$_3$}, {Li$_2$IrO$_3$}, and {$\alpha$-RuCl$_3$} \cite{Takagi2019,Trebst2022,Matsuda2025}, the nature of the ground state induced by doping has proven difficult to determine.
+For the honeycomb lattice Kitaev model, relevant to a wide class of spin-orbit coupled Mott insulators such as {Na$_2$IrO$_3$}, {Li$_2$IrO$_3$}, and {$\alpha$-RuCl$_3$} \cite{Takagi2019,Trebst2022,Matsuda2025}, the nature of the ground state induced by doping has proven difficult to determine.
 While parton mean-field theory (MFT) approaches suggested that the doped Kitaev spin liquid could be an unconventional superconductor \cite{Burnell2011, You2012, Halasz2014, Liu2016}, tensor network studies show that the doped ferromagnetic (FM) Kitaev model displays enhanced Nagaoka-like ferromagnetism with no signs of SC \cite{Jin2024}.
-The doped antiferromagnetic (AFM) Kitaev honeycomb model shows an exponential decay of all superconducting correlations, although pair-density waves appear as the leading pairing channel correlations \cite{ Peng2021a, Laurell2024}.
+The doped antiferromagnetic (AFM) Kitaev model shows an exponential decay of all superconducting correlations, although pair-density waves appear as the leading pairing channel correlations \cite{ Peng2021a, Laurell2024}.
 Frustrated triangular lattice magnets have also long been explored for unconventional SC upon doping \cite{Watanabe2004,Kyung2006,Zhu2022}.
-Remarkably, experiments on Sn/Si(111) have found evidence for chiral $d \pm id$ SC \cite{Ming2023} on the triangular lattice, which appears to be captured by nonlocal extensions of dynamical mean field theory calculations \cite{Cao2018,Ming2023}.
+This has been inspired in part by early results of superconductivity in Na$_{1-x}$CoO$_2$ \cite{ Takada2003, Khaliullin2004}.
+Remarkably, experiments on Sn/Si(111) have found evidence for chiral $d \pm id$ SC \cite{Ming2023} on the triangular lattice, which appears to be captured by nonlocal extensions of dynamical mean field theory \cite{Cao2018,Ming2023}.
+Tensor network studies of superconductivity in the triangular lattice also find that pairing only occurs in the presence of additional frustration or longer-range interactions \cite{Jiang2021, Jiang2021b, Huang2022, Huang2023, Kiely2024}.
+These examples highlight the importance of advanced computational algorithms to complement mean field studies of strongly correlated electronic Hamiltonians.

+In this Letter, we explore the electronic ground state resulting from doped mobile charge carriers in the triangular lattice Kitaev model.
+The triangular lattice Kitaev spin model has a magnetically ordered ground state, exhibiting FM order for Kitaev exchange $K < 0$ and stripe AFM order for $K>0$ \cite{Maksimov2019}.
+On the materials front, a stripe-ordered ground state driven by bond-anisotropic exchanges has been recently discovered in ${\mathrm{CsCeSe}}_{2}$ \cite{Xie2024}.
+Such bond-anisotropic terms also appear in descriptions of rare earth magnets such as YbMgGaO$_4$ and related materials \cite{Li2016, Zhu2017, Sanders2017, Luo2017, Cevallos2018, Baenitz2018, Kimchi2018, Zhu2018, Maksimov2019}, as well as in the more recently studied ruthenate NaRuO$_2$ \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023} which features $j_{\text{eff}} = 1/2$ moments from the Ru $d^5$ configuration coupled via an AFM Kitaev exchange term \cite{Ortiz2023, Razpopov2023, Bhattacharyya2023} in addition to other exchange interactions.
+However, the broad phenomenology of doped Kitaev magnets on the triangular lattice has not been explored to the best of our knowledge, making it an important model to explore the impact of doping.